FAQ & Section Info

 There are, sadly, times when, even though you've got two video ports, they won't support dual video output.
 There are cases where you've got a TV-output (like HDMI, S-Video, or Composite) and a display-output (most often a DVI or VGA).
 If this is the case your graphics adapter is probably not equipped to output through the display output and the TV output at the same time.
 Dual monitor support will come from two display outputs, most often one VGA and one DVI or, in some cases, two DVI ports.

 If you don't have enough video ports for the number of monitors you'd like to support, you may have to take the hardware plunge and buy yourself a new video card.
 (Since the purchasing of a new video card deserves more treatment than I could give it here, check back next week for a post on how to pick a graphics card.)
-Ninety-nine percent of today's graphics cards use the PCI-Express x16 port located on your motherboard, which looks like this:
+Ninety-nine percent of today's graphics cards use the PCI-Express x16 port located on your motherboard.

 As far as the number of monitors you'll be able to support, most video cards can run two off the bat (AMD Eyefinity or NVIDIA Surround video cards can run three or more).
 If you'd like to use more in your multi-monitor setup, three or four for example, you've got a couple of options.
 First, you could get a second video card; this would require a second PCI-Express x16 port, second, if you've got a compatible chipset you could run Hybrid CrossFireX, which allows you to make use of your motherboards integrated video output in addition to a discrete graphics card.
-Third, you could purchase a video card specifically made to run multiple monitors (like this video card with five DisplayPorts).
+Third, you could purchase a video card specifically made to run multiple monitors.

 Another consideration you'll need to make with a multi-monitor setup is desktop space.
 Two, three or four monitors will take up a lot of space on your desktop.
 A good solution to this is a monitor mount.